JieZheng-ShanghaiTech/SynLethDB/README.md

 # Notice 2022.06.18

-* Our web server (http://synlethdb.sist.shanghaitech.edu.cn/v2/#/) is temporarily shut down due to some technical issue.
-We will need about a week (from June 18 to around June 25, 2022) to check and restore the web site.
+* Our web server (http://synlethdb.sist.shanghaitech.edu.cn/v2/#/) is temporarily shut down for maintenance.
+It will take about a week (from June 18 to around June 25, 2022) to recover the website.
 Sorry for any inconvenience caused.

 * The latest data files of SynLethDB can be downloaded from this repository.